pfren1998/SELINA/docs/source/prepare.md

 ## Install

-To use Selina, you should first build a conda environment
+To use SELINA, you should first build a conda environment

 ```
 conda create -n Selina